 Perhaps you are an architect designing a unique structure, incorporating geometric shapes for aesthetic and structural integrity.
 A decagon might feature as a decorative element or even as a part of the building's footprint.
-Calculating the interior angles of a decagon is not just a mathematical exercise but a practical necessity to ensure precise construction and design.
+Which means calculating the interior angles of a decagon is not just a mathematical exercise but a practical necessity to ensure precise construction and design.
 Knowing the answer is the first step to integrating this intriguing shape into your creative projects.

 Unveiling the Interior Angle of a Decagon